-• You can prompt for the places that they love within their community, and if possible, it can be helpful to use local maps.
+• You can prompt for the places that they love within their community if you are looking to use local maps.

 Part 2: Group Work

 Activity 2: Group Led Discussion: We have created multiple suggestions and ideas for discussion in Part 2.